Back to Reference

 Real-time communication features

 CPaaS allows businesses to deliver real-time communication experiences.
-Whether it’s a live chat widget on your website, instant appointment reminders via SMS, or a video consultation with a customer support agent, CPaaS makes these features possible.
+Whether it's a live chat widget on your website, instant appointment reminders via SMS, or a video consultation with a customer support agent, CPaaS makes these features possible and accessible within the applications your teams and customers already use.

 CPaaS solutions: essential components and features